 Brewers vs. Mets Highlights

-Jackson Chourio and the Brewers take on Francisco Lindor and the Mets on March 29, 2024
+Jackson Chourio and the Brewers take on Francisco Alvarez and the Mets on March 31, 2024

-Jackson Chourio and the Brewers take on Francisco Lindor and the Mets on March 29, 2024
+Jackson Chourio and the Brewers take on Francisco Alvarez and the Mets on March 31, 2024

 Chourio signed an $82 million contract before making his MLB debut.